Z-ANESaber/Far-Craft-illager-s-Battlegrounds/README.md

 - [Man Of Many Planes](https://modrinth.com/mod/man-of-many-planes) (Expansion to Immersive Aircraft adding modern planes.)
 - [Hang Glider](https://modrinth.com/mod/hang-glider) (Adds a hang glider.
 Similar to the Elytra but easier to obtain.)
 - [AdventureZ](https://modrinth.com/mod/adventurez) (Adds a new endboss and more creatures.)
+- [Simple Voice Chat](https://modrinth.com/plugin/simple-voice-chat) (Adds a proximity chat with Sound Physics Remastered support (reverb in caves, muffled sounds through blocks, etc.))
+- [Simple Voice Radio](https://modrinth.com/mod/simple-voice-radio) (Adds a radio to talk to other players from a distance.)
+- [Xaero's World Map](https://modrinth.com/mod/xaeros-world-map) (Press M to view a map of the parts of the world you have loaded, add markers and more.)

 ## Gun Packs
 - [Classics Reborn](https://www.curseforge.com/minecraft/customization/tacz-classics-reborn)